 Baking Soda – $1.97 regular price (on sale for $1.00)

-It is helpful to have the prices in your head so that you can do quick math in line while shopping.
+It is helpful to have the prices in your head to do quick math in line while shopping.
 Once you know how much each item costs per unit, you can quickly calculate how much your grocery bill is going.

 Decide What You Need and What You Want

 Sometimes, when using coupons, we spend more money on things we don’t need because they are such a good deal.
-That’s why it’s essential to always have a list of what you need in your head or with you in the store.
+That’s why it’s always essential to have a list of what you need in your head or in the store.
 This way, you won’t be tempted by items that will take up space in your home!

 For example: